Foreign languages

 A Compose

-key, sometimes reffered as multi key, is a key on a computer keyboard that
+key, sometimes referred as multi key, is a key on a computer keyboard that

-indicates that the following (usually 2 or more) keystrokes trigger the
+signals to the system that the subsequent (usually 2 or more) keystrokes will insert an alternate character.

 Example of compositions (keys have to be typed sequentially):